Romania Itinerary How To Plan a One Week Trip to Romania by JetSettingFools.com

 Bucharest

 Bucharest is the busy capital of Romania.
 Dotted with churches, parks, museums and monuments – and decorated in a fascinating array of architecture – Bucharest can boggle the mind.
-We share top sights and attractions in our guide of the Best Things To Do in Bucharest.
+We share top sights and attractions in our guide to the Best Things To Do in Bucharest.

 Brasov